Robin Tabeling

 Robin Tabeling (born 24 April 1994) is a Dutch badminton player, specializing in doubles play.
 He started playing badminton in Amstelveen at a club called BV van Zijderveld.
 He won a silver medal at the 2013 European Junior Championships in the mixed doubles event and a bronze medal in team event.
 Partnered with Jelle Maas, he won bronze medals at the 2018 European Championships and 2019 European Games.
-He competed at the 2020 Summer Olympics.
+He competed at the 2020 Tokyo Summer Olympics and also at the 2024 Paris Summer Olympics.
+Tabeling won a gold medal with Selena Piek in the mixed doubles event at the 2023 European Games.